A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 In rare cases, when a nail wall infection is particularly persistent or recurs despite treatment, surgical intervention may be considered .

-This step is carefully considered and is usually only used when other treatment methods have not produced the desired results .
+This step is carefully considered and is usually only used when other treatment methods have not achieved the desired result .

 This procedure involves surgically treating the affected nail area to reduce inflammation and promote rapid healing.